Committee

 Claire Cox, Treasurer & Social Secretary

 My interest in fencing was sparked as a teenager taking part in a ‘fencing taster term’.
 Thirty-five years later I discovered fencing again.
 As someone with past back injuries and keen to continue to manage and prevent further issues I was delighted to find something far more fun and rewarding to continue this.
-Fencing requires & helps develops strong core strength, coordination and flexibility, which is excellent.
+Fencing requires & helps develop strong core strength, coordination and flexibility, which is excellent.

 Simon Fox: Armourer and Coach

-I am a fencer and coach and helped set up the club with my colleagues since it’s inception in 2011.
+I am a fencer and coach and helped set up the club with my colleagues since its inception in 2011.

 Vacant post: Marketing